Mhrsh0129/VotEth/README.md

 ## Contact / Permission Requests

-- Admin: Your Name (replace in LICENSE/README)
+- Admin: VotEth Admin (Mhrsh0129)
-- Contact: your-email@example.com or open a GitHub Issue on the repo
+- Contact: Open a GitHub Issue on the repository

 ---